kkblackmun/ML.Project.ecs171/README.md

 ## Preprocessing Data

-As the images are of the same dimension and contain the subject in the central location of the image, most of the logistics around centering and changing the image size are not necessary.
+As the images are of the same dimension and contain the same features of the subject and position them in the same frame, central location, and resolution, most of the logistics around centering and changing the image size are not necessary.

 Thus, our preprocessing is focused on normalizing the colored pixels for the neural net and simplifying the resolution of the images to improve the run time of the neural net.
 We will rescale the images so the pixel colors are associated with a normalized value, through the keras image preprocessing library.